xAPPO/MQTT/README.md

 1) Install both the main app MQTT and the device drivers for MQTT Client, MQTT Dimmer and MQTT Switch
 2) From 'Devices' "Add Virtual Device" selecting the "MQTT client" device driver, name the broker device as you wish, make up a Device Network ID e.g. the IP of the broker.
-3) Configure this device to access your existing MQTT broker using the 'Preferences' section on the next screen in the device driver then click 'Done'
+3) Configure this device to access your existing MQTT broker using the 'Preferences' section on the next screen in the device driver then click 'Done'.
 You must enter the IP (or URL) e.g. tcp://192.168.1.78:1883 ,  username / password are only required if your broker needs them.
-4) Launch the MQTT app, it has two setup pages , the first covering individual devices and the second for 'discovery' On the first page select from the 'MQTT Broker' dropdown the MQTT client device you just configured in step 3 For the time being ignore all other options and select 'Next' on the first page and 'Done' on the second
+4) Launch the MQTT app, it has two setup pages each with multiple sections , the first page covers individual devices and the second for 'discovery'.
+The second page is optional.
+On the first page click 'Configuration' and from the 'MQTT Broker' dropdown select the MQTT client device you just configured in step 3
+For the time being ignore all other options and select 'Next' on the first page and 'Done' on the second
 .. you should see something similar to this in the log.